 I did that in every class — very popular with the teachers.
 At ASU, this meant no one would sit near me and often there was a ring of open seats around me.

-The ring could have been because I rode a bike to school and couldn’t afford deodorant.
+The ring could have been due to poverty.
+I couldn’t afford a car.
+I biked 4 miles to school.
+I also couldn’t afford deodorant.
 I prefer to think it was the oratory and not the odor.

 So I was 19 — freed from Catholic school and finally able to express my pent-up atheism.
 I realized religion was bullshit the first day of 7th grade.
 No loving God would have permitted Mrs. Smith to teach children.